ars0915/note/pages/Analyze H.264 bit streams.md

 		  ```shell
 		  [h264 @ 0x148e08440] nal_unit_type: 1(Coded slice of a non-IDR picture), nal_ref_idc: 2
 		  ```
 			- `nal_unit_type`: 1:
 				- Indicates the type of the current NAL Unit.
 				- Type 1 corresponds to a coded slice of a non-IDR (non-keyframe) picture.
 			- `nal_ref_idc`: 2:
 			  Indicates the importance of the frame for reference:
 				- 0: Non-reference frame.
 				- 1-3: Increasing importance as a reference frame.
 		- **New Frame Metadata**
 		  ```shell
+		  [h264 @ 0x148e08440] New frame, type: B
 		  ```
 		  `New frame`: Marks the decoding of a new frame.
 		  `type: B`: Indicates this is a B-frame (bidirectionally predicted frame), which uses both past and future frames for motion prediction.
+		-
 -